pokanop/nostromo/README.md

 ```sh
 foo bar baz sls
 ```
-would finally run the following since the substitution is in scope:
+would finally result in the following since the substitution is in scope:
 ```sh
 oof rab zab //some/long/string
 ```